johnslipper/johnslipper.github.io/accessibility/index.md

 ## Send me feedback

-I care deeply about accessibility, but I’m always learning more about it.
-If you have any issues using any part of this website, please do contact me.
+I’m always learning more about accessibility and want to keep improving the site.
+If you have any issues using any part of this website, please do contact me or [create an issue](https://github.com/johnslipper/johnslipper.github.io/issues) in the GitHub repository.
 I would welcome your feedback or suggestions.